rogerwinkler/4members/README.md

 _**NOTE**: This project is still in an early state.
 As to date it can be downloaded and used for development, experimentation or study of any kind, but it is still **far from a productive environment**.
-If you're interested in our open source membership management solution, please come back regularly and check out the status of the project.
+But if you're looking for an open source membership management solution, please come back regularly and check out the status of the project.
 We hope to have something up and running productively soon.
 Or drop a message, we'd like to come back to you as the project progresses._